What is an Internship?

 How do I find an internship site?

 Several avenues exist to identify appropriate internship sites.
-Your program coordinator may have suggestions or refer you to the Internship Specialist in the Career Activities and Employment Center for assistance.
+Your program coordinator may have suggestions or refer you to the Internship Specialist in the Career Services office for assistance.
 In addition, you should do your own research and have a list of companies to suggest.
 The choice of a site is important since internships may lead to employment.

 How much time does it take?